zdravkov/kendo-docs/api/wrappers/jsp/editor/imagebrowser-transport-read.md

 ### contentType `String`

 The content-type HTTP header sent to the server.
-Default is "application/x-www-form-urlencoded".
 Use "application/json" if the content is JSON.
 Refer to the jQuery.ajax documentation for further info.

 #### Example